uxtxarly/uxcuellar.github.io/work/projects/a288d20020c6de3a6926698a5b7f0a39adce6c79/design-system.md

 `L2/nav/breadcrumbs/_pieces/link`

-Keeping a consistent naming across components was also important because Sketch uses these names in order to arrange them in menus and in order to display the right component overrides when you use these components.
+Keeping a consistent naming across components was also important because Sketch used these names in order to arrange them in menus and in order to display the right component overrides.
 Designers were able to use these overrides to customize components with different nested elements, making them a lot more powerful and flexible.

 ### Maintenance and updates